Wicca Phase Springs Eternal: Other projects

-In 2017, McIlwee and Jon Simmons formed Coward.
+In 2017, Andrzejewski and Jon Simmons formed Coward.
 They released a single album that same year.

-In April 2018, McIlwee, Lil Zubin, Jon Simmons, Nedarb, Fantasy Camp and Foxwedding formed Misery Club.
+In April 2018, Andrzejewski, Lil Zubin, Jon Simmons, Nedarb, Fantasy Camp and Foxwedding formed Misery Club.
 They are a sub-group of GothBoiClique and describe themselves as an "emo boy band".
 Publications have categorised them as playing alternative hip hop and emo rap.
 On June 21, 2018, Misery Club released their debut EP Club Misery, which was followed by the Lost Inside the Night April 12, 2019.

-In 2020, McIlwee formed the indie rock band Pay for Pain, which includes former Tigers Jaw musicians Dennis Mishko and Pat Brier.
+In 2020, Andrzejewski formed the indie rock band Pay for Pain, which includes former Tigers Jaw musicians Dennis Mishko and Pat Brier.
 Their debut self-titled EP was released on June 5, 2020, through Dark Medicine Records.

-Around 2011 McIlwee briefly played in the Scranton hardcore punk band Bad Seed.
+Around 2011 Andrzejewski briefly played in the Scranton hardcore punk band Bad Seed.

 Musical style and influence

 He has cited influence including the Streets, Das Racist, Twin Shadow, Blink-182, Gucci Mane, Salem, Ferrari Boyz, Nick Cave, Leonard Cohen and Phil Elverum.

 The Chicago Reader wrote that his music "threads together emo, trap beats, and occultism" and DIY stated that his music "mixes blackened, acoustic guitar-led cuts with those signature 808s, creating an intoxicating, truly modern hybrid that foregoes preconceptions, genre boundaries and artistic limitations."

-Both McIlwee's solo music and work with GothBoiClique had a massive impact on the SoundCloud rap scene, with NME describing him as "the figurehead of rap’s gothic reinvention".
+Both Andrzejewski's solo music and work with GothBoiClique had a massive impact on the SoundCloud rap scene, with NME describing him as "the figurehead of rap’s gothic reinvention".
 His music has been cited as an influence by musicians including Lil Lotus, Cold Hart, Lil Peep and Lil Tracy.